pipedown/noisecpp/readme.md

 * Oh, okay.
 Xcode, OS X(duh), rocksdb, protobuf.
 I used brew.

 ## To build:
 xcode: press Build.
-Then cry at the many compilation and link errors.
+Would really like someone to create cmake build files.

 ## To run:
 Ummm